DanSam5K/LeaderBoard-APIS/README.md

 To get a local copy up and running follow these simple example steps.
 - Open terminal
-- Clone this project by the command `git clone https://github.com/DanSam5K/LeaderBoard-APIS.git`
+- Clone this project using the command `git clone https://github.com/DanSam5K/LeaderBoard-APIS.git`
 - `cd <clone>` folder
 - Run `npm install` to install all project dependencies
 - Run `npm start` in your local browser or using Live Server in Visual Studio Code.